Methodology

 Recreation grants designed for these exact geographies.

 RARI funds recreation projects inside REPI POAs or Sentinel Landscapes.
-L&C 360 capture is a directly eligible RARI activity — and because REPI can satisfy the 50% match, individual corridor projects can reach 100% federal funding.
+Because REPI can satisfy the 50% match, individual corridor projects can reach 100% federal funding.

 Sentinel Landscape designation